circlefin/malachite/qa/README.md

 cd terraform
 terraform init
 terraform apply -var small_nodes=0 # optional.
-This will create the cc server only. terraform apply -var small_nodes=4 # the cc server will not be deleted if you scale the nodes.
+This will create the cc server only. terraform apply -var small_nodes=4 -var large_nodes=3 # the cc server will not be deleted if you scale the nodes.
 ```

 By running terraform with zero nodes first, you create the `cc` server ahead of time.
 You can skip that step and create
 the `cc` server with the QA nodes in one go.

-The above will create a 4-node Digital Ocean QA environment a `hosts` file and a `commands.sh` file with the custom
+The above will create a 7-node Digital Ocean QA environment a `hosts` file and a `commands.sh` file with the custom
 commands.

-The servers are called `small0`, `small1`, `small2`, and `small3`, respectively.

 Most of the node setup is done automatically in cloud-init.
 When terraform finishes, the servers are still installing
 packages and setting up their environment.
 One of the first commands we will run will check if the servers have